isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 and the freedom to pursue their interests.</p>
 <p>Reflecting on his role as a father, Danny appreciates the expanded family
-conversation topics as his children grow and their interests converge, in areas like music and leisure.
+conversation topics as his children grow and their interests converge, in areas like pop music, sports and world affairs.
 He emphasises the importance of teaching his children to take a methodical approach in their work, encouraging them to set and achieve goals.
 His children, in turn, inspire him with their willingness to try new things and their positive attitudes.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="2024_06_16_Fathers_Day___CRIS_Danny_2.jpg" src="/images/Resources_News/240616 CRIS Fathers Day/2024_06_16_Fathers_Day___CRIS_Danny_2.jpg">
 </div>